ontoportal/documentation/docs/_steps/troubleshooting_installations.md

 plus set $REST_HOSTNAME to the IP on the host-only network.)

-Unfortunately, giving detailed advice on these configurations is unfortunately beyond the scope of the OntoPortal staff.
+Unfortunately, giving detailed advice on these configurations is beyond the scope of the OntoPortal staff at this stage.
+You may find someone else with similar experience by sending email to the [OntoPortal support list](mailto:{{site.support_email}}).